-With Nvidia not looking to pull a mainstream GPU out of its latest 20-series, Turing-based hat until well into next year, the GTX 1060 stands alone as the only sub-$300 GeForce GPU around.
+With Nvidia not looking to pull a mainstream GPU out of its latest 20-series, Turing-based hat until next year, the GTX 1060 stands alone as the only sub-$300 GeForce GPU around.
 And that’s the segment of the market where the AMD vs. Nvidia debate rages hardest, with the AMD RX 580 going toe-to-toe with Nvidia’s GTX 1060.
 Right now the RX 580 is on top due to its modern API superiority and lower sticker price, but AMD is looking to double down on that modest advantage with a new take on its own tech.

 It has therefore released the Radeon RX 590.
 A card based on the same Polaris graphics silicon as the RX 580 – and sporting practically the same specs list – but with a little extra headroom thanks to a slightly updated process node from GlobalFoundries.

 Yes, we’re finally getting the refreshed Polaris graphics cards we thought were going to arrive around the same time as the second-gen Ryzen chips earlier this year.
 With the Ryzen CPUs being shrunk down to fit the 12nm production process, we expected AMD would take the same steps with its RX 580 and RX 570 cards, shifting them down from 14nm to 12nm.